 from the beginning that you’ll also use during real flyball games, such as “run” or “fetch.”
 After your dog retrieves the ball, call them back immediately.
 Typically, using their name works best to call them.
 When your dog returns, reward them with something they really like (a treat, tug-of-war with a cloth, etc.).
 It’s essential to start with short distances and take small breaks between tosses.
 After a successful return or two, you can introduce a command that signals to your dog that they can go for the ball shortly, like “Ready!”
 Hold the ball in front of you, roll it, prepare your dog to go (“Ready!”), and when the ball is almost stationary, release your dog with the command “Fetch.”

 Ensure your dog runs back to you at the same speed as they ran toward the ball.
 You can achieve this by continuously encouraging them.
 When your dog reaches you, be sure to reward them with another ball, a treat, or their favorite toy.
-Play with them for a bit without restraining them, ensuring they don’t get bored with the activity.
+Let your dog move freely while you play together, and keep the activity fun so they stay engaged.

 Once your dog is proficient at this, you can gradually introduce the concept of jumping over obstacles with a ball in their mouth.
 Set up a very low jump obstacle in the middle of your hallway or room to help them learn how to run through obstacles towards the flyball machine and back.
 Play with balls of various sizes and materials so your dog gets used to the idea that the same task applies to all types of balls.